Pages

 The basic ingredients remain...

-• 3 tbspn of store-bought, plain yogurt as the starter (I use Nestle Natural Set Yogurt).
+• 3 tbspn of store-bought, plain yogurt as the starter (I like Nestle Plain Yogurt).

-2. Remove from fire, use a ladle to scoop out a little milk and mix in the starter.
+2. Remove from fire, and let it cool back down to 45celcious.
+This should take anything from 10-30minutes, depending if you have a fan to cool it down faster.
+Scoop out about half a cup of milk into a bowl and mix in the starter yogurt.
 Stir until the starter is evenly mixed into the milk, then pour everything back into the pot.
 Stir gently to distribute the starter.

 Strain it like so.